gsidhu13/100DaysOfCloud/Journey/001/Readme.md

-Topic : Serverless Development
+Topic : AWS Storage

-Resource : AWS Training - Introduction to Serverless Development
+Resource : AWS Training - AWS Storage Offering

+Introduction: Learn about what kind of storage services AWS offer, completing this course will help you understand what storage type is useful for your business